FLAIR: Frequency- and Locality-Aware Implicit Neural Representations: Related Work

-Standard MLPs with ReLU activations exhibit a strong bias towards learning low-frequency content due to the non-periodic nature of ReLU, limiting their ability to capture fine details, a phenomenon known as spectral bias~\cite{rahaman2019spectral}.
-To address this spectral bias~\cite{cai2024batch}, a series of periodic activation functions have been proposed, most notably SIREN~\cite{sitzmann2020implicit} and FINER~\cite{liu2024finer}.
+\textbf{Implicit Neural Representations.} Standard MLPs with ReLU activations~\cite{agarap2018deep} exhibit a strong bias towards learning low-frequency content due to the non-periodic nature of ReLU, limiting their ability to capture fine details, a phenomenon known as spectral bias~\cite{rahaman2019spectral}.
+To address this spectral bias~\cite{cai2024batch,shi2024improved,shiinductive}, a series of periodic activation functions has been proposed, most notably SIREN~\cite{sitzmann2020implicit} and FINER~\cite{liu2024finer}.
 SIREN employs sinusoidal activations to model high-frequency components, but its performance is highly dependent on the choice of hyperparameters and is sensitive to initialization, necessitating careful design choices to avoid suboptimal results.
 FINER introduces a variable-periodic sine activation and tunes the supported frequency set by adjusting the initialization range of the bias vector.
-However, in practice, both SIREN and FINER remain limited in addressing the spectral bias problem due to the inherent constraints of periodic activations.
+However, in practice, both SIREN and FINER remain limited in addressing spectral bias due to their reliance on fixed global harmonic bases, which restrict flexible spectral adaptation during training.

-Alternatively, wavelet-based activations such as WIRE~\cite{saragadam2023wire} have aimed to address spectral bias through spatial localization and compactness, offering improved interpretability and spatial control.
+Alternatively, wavelet-based activations such as WIRE~\cite{saragadam2023wire} have aimed to address spectral bias through spatial compactness~\cite{chng2022gaussian}, offering improved interpretability and spatial control.
 Nonetheless, these approaches remain limited in their ability to fully overcome spectral bias, as they do not offer explicit frequency selection.

 More recently, filter-based activation functions have been actively investigated in the context of INRs.
-A recent theoretical analysis~\cite{saratchandran2024sampling} has suggested that sinc functions, as a type of filter-based activation, can serve as an optimal choice for INR tasks.
+A recent theoretical analysis~\cite{saratchandran2024sampling} has suggested that \texttt{sinc} functions, as a type of filter-based activation, can serve as an optimal choice for INR tasks.
 Despite their theoretical advantages, these filter-based functions exhibit inherent limitations.
-In the spatial domain, their infinite oscillations can induce training instability and visual artifacts, and as a result, empirical validation of their effectiveness across diverse vision tasks remains limited.
+In the spatial domain, their infinite oscillations can induce training instability and visual artifacts~\cite{jerri1977shannon,gottlieb1997gibbs}, and in the absence of frequency-shift mechanisms, they only act as low-pass~\cite{stenger1981numerical}, resulting in limited ability to generalize across diverse vision tasks~\cite{park2019deepsdf,chen2021learning,mildenhall2021nerf}.